clapters/HappyHttpMod/README.md

 ## Features

+- **HTTP Receiver Block**: Sends a redstone signal when a webhook with the correct parameters is accessed.
+Ideal for starting automations in Minecraft from outside triggers.
+- **HTTP Sender Block**: Sends an HTTP request to a specified URL with parameters when it receives a redstone signal.
+Perfect for triggering automation on APIs, home automation systems, and more.
-- **Cross-Platform**: The webhook server is integrated into the mod and works on both Windows and Linux.
+- **Cross-Platform**: Integrated webhook server.
+Works on both Windows and Linux.
 It binds to the IP of the host machine on a configurable port.

 ## Installation